pwyde/dotfiles/.github/README.md

 Fonts that include glyphs (icons) must be installed on the system to take full advantage of the [themed](#theme) Zsh prompt.
 Bootstrap script will therefor offer installation of the excellent [**Nerd Fonts**](https://github.com/ryanoasis/nerd-fonts).

-Choose between the following font installatoin options:
+Choose between the following font installation options:

 1. **None**.
 Do not install any fonts.
 2. **Basic**.
 Install only the [Source Code Pro](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/SourceCodePro.zip) font family.